 The official English language version of the Pere Lachaise Cemetery map, provided by the City of Paris

-Here is the text version in English describing the most famous occupants of Pere Lachaise and the divisions where their graves are located:
+Here is the text version in English describing the most famous occupants of Pete Lachaise and the divisions where their graves are located:

 Names of the most famous people buried at Pere Lachaise Cemetery

-You can download this printable Pere Lachaise Cemetery map (English version) with locations of famous graves (English language version) here.
+You can download this printable Pete Lachaise Cemetery map (English version) with locations of famous graves (English language version) here.
 (It is also available on the City of Paris website.)

 Once you have a map in hand, all you need to do is identify the divisions where the tombs and memorials you want to visit are located, and then plot your walking route.